 On this page

 A self-employed professional or freelancer (known in Dutch as zelfstandige zonder personeel, ZZP'er) is an entrepreneur without any staff who works for a number of different customers.
 They work at their own expense and risk.
 During illness or when business is slow, they cannot fall back on a benefit.
 However, they can make use of various schemes intended to stimulate entrepreneurship.
-Self-employed professional is not a legal structure.
-Most self-employed professionals have a one-man business or a private limited company (Besloten Vennootschap, BV).
+Freelancer/self-employed professional is not a legal structure.
+Most freelancers/self-employed professionals have a one-man business or a private limited company (Besloten Vennootschap, BV).

-Find below an overview of the most important guides, regulations and taxes that apply to self-employed professionals.
+Find below an overview of the most important guides, regulations and taxes that apply to freelancers/self-employed professionals.

 Checklist for independent health care providers who start working in the homecare sector and health care providers who start their own practice, such as dentists and physiotherapists.